olofmogren/olofmogren.github.io/talks/_posts/2018-09-05-swedish-symposium-on-deep-learning.md

 takes place between the keynotes by Chris Dyer and Joakim Nivre.
 </p><p>

-## Master students wanted for exciting thesis projects in machine learning
+<h2>Master students wanted for exciting thesis projects in machine learning</h2>
 Are you looking to write a master thesis in machine learning?
 Do you have a solid background on machine learning, neural networks, statistics, mathematics, and algorithms?